Mncedisi95/assessment-two/README.md

 ## Live Demo

-This Todo website is live at
+This Todo website is live at: https://mncedisi95.github.io/assessment-two/

 ## Testing